chivalry/filemaker.vim/README.md

   - Built-in FileMaker functions
   - Built-in FileMaker constants (such as Get function parameters)
   - Block and in-line comments
   - Calculation variables that begin with an underscore or tilde (i.e., '_foo' or '~bar')
   - Custom functions that begin with a prepended code and dot (i.e., 'code.CustomFunction')
+  - Embedded source code within FileMaker strings for SQL, JavaScript, Groovy and PHP
 - With the installation of UltiSnips, intelligent snippet insertion for all of the built-in FileMaker functions
 - Function completion using <c-x><c-u> (mapped by default to `<c-tab>`